Anders-H/MkBin/README.md

 ## Examples

-Here are three examples of inputs and a text representation of the output.
+Here is a couple of examples of inputs and a text representation of the output.

 ### Three 16-bit numbers